front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 - `SitemapLoader` (and `makeMagentoPaginationWalker` helper) were removed from `magento1` and `magento2` modules (file `magento(1|2)/store/loaders`).
 They were unused in the core.
 If your application used them, please refactor it to use the loader from Front-Commerce's core.
 See [our documentation about Sitemap](https://developers.front-commerce.com/docs/advanced/production-ready/sitemap.html#Add-dynamic-pages) to learn about the feature.
 - The `ProductStockLoader` no longer takes the `FeatureFlag` loader as parameter.
 Please remove this parameter if you were instantiating it manually.
 - `loaders.Url.matchBy` has been removed from Magento2's module.
 It was only used for the deprecated `Query.matchUrls` field and might not impact your codebase, but **it's worth mentioning in case your relied on it since it wasn't issuing deprecation warnings itself.**
 - Convict has been upgraded to 6.0.0.
-You may have to install additional packages if your application uses custom configurations with one of the following format: `"email"`, `"ipaddress"`, `"url"`, `"duration"` or `"timestamp"`.
+You may have to install additional packages if your application uses custom configuration providers with one of the following format in their schema: `"email"`, `"ipaddress"`, `"url"`, `"duration"` or `"timestamp"`.
 See [their migration documentation](https://github.com/mozilla/node-convict/blob/master/packages/convict/MIGRATING_FROM_CONVICT_5_TO_6.md) for further information
 - `FRONT_COMMERCE_USE_SERVER_DYNAMIC_ENV` can be removed from your `.env` file, it is not used anymore
 - The Wishlist feature is now always enabled for Magento 2
 - The Sitemap generation script has been revamped to use the latest version of the underlying library that contained heavy changes (it would be safe to double check that no regression was introduced in your context and we'd appreciate an issue if you find something ;))